 There are a few ways faculty can manage academic dishonesty in the classroom.
 One way is to identify cheating and plagiarism when they occur and to take specific academic and student conduct actions to remedy them.
-If we consider the range of reasons students cheat, we may come up with additional ways to discourage them from doing so.
-See Carnegie Mellon’s Eberly Center for reasons that students might engage in cheating.
+Another is to structure assignments and class time in such a way that academic dishonesty is minimized.

 Currently, UCF has an account with turnitin.com to identify student plagiarism.
 Turnitin.com is a web-based tool that allows faculty to compare student work with other papers in Turnitin’s databases.
 The result of submitting a paper to turnitin.com is an overall similarity index, which specifies the originality of each student’s paper with other works.
 Turnitin highlights specific areas of concern in student papers, linking each of these areas to corresponding passages in the original source documents.

 Please refer to the Division of Digital Learning’s Online Assessment Resources for strategies in preparing your online quizzes and tests, such as randomizing the order of questions and answers or enabling time limits.